troglobit/finit/doc/conditions.md

 Conditions retain their current state until the next reconfiguration or runlevel change.
 At that point all set conditions transition into the `flux` state, meaning the condition's state is unknown.
-(See [Internals](#internals) for the rationale behind this.)
+(For more info on this, see [Internals](#internals).)
 Thus, after a reconfiguration it is up to the "owner" of the condition to convey the new (or possibly unchanged) state of it.

 Built-in Conditions
 -------------------

 Finit is distributed with a `pidfile` and `netlink` plugin.
-If enabled, the `pidfile` plugin watches `/var/run/` for PID files created by monitored services, and sets a corresponding condition in the `svc/` namespace.
-Similarily, the `netlink` plugin provides basic conditions for when an interface is brought up/down and when a default route (gateway) is set.
+If enabled, the `pidfile` plugin watches `/var/run/` for PID files created by the monitored services, and sets a corresponding condition in the `svc/` namespace.
+Similarily, the `netlink` plugin provides basic conditions for when an interface is brought up/down and when a default route (gateway) is set, in the `net/` namespace.

 With the example listed above, finit does not start the `/sbin/netd` daemon until `setupd` and `zebra` has started *and* created their PID files.
-Which they do when they completed their main tasks of setting up VLANs, bridge, interfaces, etc.  When `netd` in turn starts up it creates the file `/var/run/netd.pid`, and the condition `svc/sbin/netd` is satisfied.
-When the file is removed, the condition is cleared.
+Which they do when they have completed their initial set up and are ready to receive signals.

 The full path to the dependency is needed by finit to match the PID file to a monitored process.
-In essence, Finit expects monitored services to touch their PID files when they have reloaded their configuration files.
-Some services do not support `SIGHUP` and are instead restarted, which also results in the PID file being touched (re-created).
+Finit expects monitored services to touch their PID files, i.e. update the mtime, when they reload their configuration files after a `SIGHUP`.
+Some services do not support `SIGHUP` and are instead restarted, which is a crude but effective way to have the PID file touched (re-created).

 Built-in conditions: